Versa-Coder/panda-events/readme.md

 ## PandaEvents 🐼

-PandaEvents is a JavaScript library compatible with TypeScript, simplifying event-driven app building.
+PandaEvents is a lite weight JavaScript library compatible with TypeScript, simplifying event-driven app building.
 It provides tools for async operations, custom events, and complex event flows.
 Designed for browser-based apps but also usable in Node.js, it has an intuitive API for easy event creation and management.

 #### Let's understand what's the role of an Event listener and how the PandaEvents comes into the picture.